powsybl/powsybl-open-rao/README.md

 FARAO stands for *Fully Autonomous Remedial Actions Optimisation*.
 It is an open-source toolbox that aims at providing a modular engine for remedial actions optimisation.

 **farao-core** repository contains the main features of FARAO.
 It provides a command line tool to interact with these features.
-If you want to use a graphical user interface with FARAO, please consider using [**farao-gse**](https://github.com/farao-community/farao-gse).

 For detailed information about FARAO toolbox, please refer to the [detailed documentation](https://farao-community.github.io/docs/).